Mia Khalifa: Pornographic film career

-Other work
+Other ventures

 After three months working as an adult-film actor, Khalifa worked in Miami as a paralegal and bookkeeper.
-She transitioned into a career as a social media personality, webcam model, and sports commentator.
-She runs a YouTube channel; live streams on Twitch, and performed as a webcam model; sells photoshoots, merchandise, and access to exclusive content on membership website Patreon; and sold explicit photoshoots and videos on the social media website Findrow.
-Dan Steinberg of The Washington Post wrote in 2016 that, despite Khalifa's change of career, her social media feed was "still a bit more risqué than that of, say, Ben Bernanke."
+She later transitioned into a career as a social media personality and webcam model, posting about style, food, and politics on networks such as Instagram, TikTok, and Twitter.
+She sells sexually explicit material directly to subscribers on OnlyFans.
+Khalifa runs a YouTube channel; livestreams on Twitch; sells photoshoots, merchandise, and access to exclusive content on membership website Patreon; and sold explicit photoshoots and videos on the social media website Findrow.
+Columnist Dan Steinberg of The Washington Post wrote in 2016 that, despite Khalifa's change of career, her social media feed was "still a bit more risqué than that of, say, Ben Bernanke".

-She has used her social media presence to support professional sports teams from the Washington, D.C. area.
+She has used her social media presence to support professional sports teams from the Washington, D.C., area.
 She and Gilbert Arenas hosted Out of Bounds, a daily sports show on Complex News's YouTube channel, from October 2017 to February 2018.
-Afterwards, Khalifa co-hosted "Sportsball" alongside Tyler Coe on Rooster Teeth.
+Khalifa then co-hosted Sportsball with Tyler Coe on Rooster Teeth.
 Its final episode was released on October 30, 2018.

-In May 2020, she had a guest appearance as herself in the Hulu show Ramy.
+In May 2020, she made a guest appearance as herself in the Hulu show Ramy.

+In May 2021, she made a cameo appearance in Bella Poarch's music video for "Build a Bitch", along with other internet celebrities such as Valkyrae, Bretman Rock, Larray, and ZHC.
+She plays a woman created in a factory who joins a rebellion led by Poarch.

+In June 2023, Khalifa launched a jewelry line called "Sheytan", an anglicized form of the Arabic word for "devil", alongside Sara Burn, a former Virgil Abloh collaborator.

+Khalifa was featured in the Fall/Winter 2023 campaign for the London-based fashion label Aries as well as a photo book that was released the same year, titled Mia by Aries.
+The founder of the brand, Sofia Prantera, considers Khalifa to be her muse, stating "I felt immediately inspired by Mia's 'Punk' attitude.
+She is strong but extremely humble, and under her glossy appearance here is a tough young girl who has had to fight her way through so much adversity.
+I wanted to capture her wild spirit; raw and unpolished."

 Personal life

 Khalifa married her high school boyfriend in February 2011.
 They separated in 2014 and divorced in 2016.
-In 2019 she married professional chef Robert Sandberg; they separated in 2020.
-As of 2022, she is in a relationship with Puerto Rican rapper Jhayco.
+In 2019, she married Swedish professional chef Robert Sandberg; they separated in 2020.
+From 2021 to 2022, she was in a relationship with Puerto Rican rapper and singer Jhayco.

+She has stated that her parents stopped speaking to her because of her adult film career.
+Some Arab news outlets published a statement by Khalifa's family in 2015 condemning her involvement in pornography.

+In August 2021, Khalifa auctioned the glasses she had worn in several adult films to raise funds for victims of the 2020 Beirut explosion.